-The high cost means that such a method of waste disposal could only be appropriate for separated high-level waste (HLW) or spent fuel (i.e. long-lived highly radioactive material that is relatively small in volume).
+The high cost means that such a method of waste disposal could only be appropriate for separated high-level waste (HLW) – i.e. long-lived highly radioactive material that is relatively small in volume – rather than spent fuel.
 The question was investigated in the United States by NASA in the late 1970s and early 1980s.
-Because of the high cost of this option and the safety aspects associated with the risk of launch failure, this option was abandoned.
+Because of the high cost of this option and the safety aspects associated with the risk of launch failure, it was abandoned.

 Today only radioisotope thermal generators (TRGs) containing a few kilograms of Pu-238 are launched by NASA (see information page on Nuclear Reactors for Space).

 The deep rock melting option involves the melting of wastes in the adjacent rock.
 The idea is to either produce a stable, solid mass that incorporates the waste or encases the waste in a diluted form (i.e. dispersed throughout a large volume of rock) that cannot easily be leached and transported back to the surface.
 This technique has been mainly suggested for heat generating wastes such as vitrified HLW (see Waste Management in the Nuclear Fuel Cycle – Appendix 1: Treatment and Conditioning of Nuclear Wastes) and host rocks with suitable characteristics to reduce heat loss.